Maha Al-Saati

-Maha Al-Saati (Arabic: مها الساعاتي) is a Saudi Arabian filmmaker, university assistant professor and graduate of Simon Fraser University who has taught both in Vancouver, Canada and Saudi Arabia.
+Maha Al-Saati (Arabic: مها الساعاتي) is a Saudi Arabian filmmaker, media educator and graduate of Simon Fraser University who has taught both in Vancouver, Canada and Saudi Arabia.
 Her academic research covers the representation of architectural spaces, education through the use of film, and the influence of religion and culture on media.
 She descends from Arab and Uzbek heritage.

-Film Style & Themes
+Film style and themes

 Al-Saati's style leans toward genre and fantasy filmmaking, and is inspired by fairytales, classical Disney cartoons, and 80s-90s American pop culture and music videos.
 She uses satire to critique consumerist culture, in addition to exploring issues of religion, gender, race, the environment and animal mistreatment films have played in genre and fantasy festivals such as Fantastic Fest, and the Avant-Garde and Genre section of the 2023 BAFICI (Buenos Aires International Festival of Independent Cinema).
 Her projects have also been featured in TIFF labs, where she received the TIFF Share Her Journey award, Nouveau Marché of Festival du nouveau cinéma, El Gouna Film Festival, and Red Sea International Film Festival.